 Interviewers want to make sure you’re not that person.

 “I’m a team player because I think the team can strengthen those on it if they collaborate and commit to helping one another succeed.
 I also like having the independence to get out of the office and grow my territory.”

-What are three things you would do to build rapport with people?
+20. What are 3 things you do to build rapport with a prospect?